Complete FastOx System & Plant

-The FastOx gasifier is the central component of a FastOx system.
-It includes the gasifier vessel, injection lances, oxygen generation, and gas cleaning down to genset requirements.
+Sierra Energy’s FastOx gasification technology is the central component of a waste-to-value system.
+A full system includes the gasifier vessel, injection lances, oxygen generation, and gas cleaning down to end product requirements.

-Full FastOx systems have the ability to produce a variety of end products including electricity, diesel, hydrogen gas, ammonia, and combined heat and power (CHP).
+A system using FastOx gasification can produce a variety of end products including electricity, diesel, hydrogen gas, ammonia, and combined heat and power (CHP).

-The complete FastOx gasification system involves several processes, including feedstock preparation, gasification, syngas cooling & conditioning, and product conversion.
+A complete system using FastOx gasification involves several processes, including feedstock preparation, gasification, syngas cooling & conditioning, and product conversion.
 The process flow is depicted in the diagram below.

 These components can be summarized as component isles: preprocessing, gasification, additional gas cleaning (if needed for back end system), utilities sub-system, and back end system.

-Continue reading for a more detailed description of the complete FastOx gasification system.
+Continue reading for a more detailed description of the complete gasification system.